jebugg/Lrn-rep/README.md

 # Lrn-rep
-For testing and learning to navigate Github
+For testing and learning to navigate Github, and cloning to git